Finding a Top Financial Advisor Firm in Bloomington, Minnesota

 Acumen Financial Advisors, LLC

-Acumen Financial Advisors, LLC has been in business since 1995, and it currently operates in the same building as another firm on this list, BerganKDV Wealth Management.
+Acumen Financial Advisors, LLC has been in business since 1995.
 The firm’s clients are mostly non-high-net-worth individuals, but the firm also works with high-net-worth individuals and a handful of pension plans.

 The firm offers financial planning, along with portfolio management and individual investment advice.
 Additionally, the firm offers consulting services to retirement plans.
-Acumen is a fee-based firm.
+Acumen is a fee-based firm, so some advisors may receive commissions from selling insurance to clients.
+The firm still abides by fiduciary duty, though.

 Acumen Financial Advisors Background